SpellholdStudios/1pp/README.md

 #### Windows

-1pp for Windows is distributed as an extractable compressed archive and includes a <acronym title="Weimer Dialogue Utility">WeiDU</acronym> installer.
+1pp for Windows is distributed as an extractable compressed archive and includes a WeiDU installer.

 Extract the contents of the mod archive into the folder of the game you wish to modify, using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
 When properly extracted, your game directory will contain <strong>setup-1pp.exe</strong> and the folder <strong>1pp</strong>.
 To install, double-click <strong>setup-1pp.exe</strong> and follow the instructions on screen.